 The meningitis vaccine consists of one single dose, which is administered by injection.
 You should arrange an appointment with your Superdrug travel nurse at least three weeks before the date of your departure.

-It is recommended that children and adults aged 10 to 25 years, especially students attending university for the first time, receive a single dose of Meningitis ACWY.
+It is recommended that children and adults aged 10 to 25 years receive a single dose of Meningitis ACWY.